SaaS Architecture Basics: Benefits and Challenges to Remember

 Speedy Implementation

 Enterprise solutions based on a SaaS architecture are easier and faster to implement since they are hosted and maintained by the software provider.
 Hence, instead of spending ample amounts of time on development, setup, or installation, you simply subscribe to the package that suits your needs best.
+For teams building SaaS products in-house, the challenge is flipped: someone still has to manage the cloud environment that runs the platform.
+This is where enterprise cloud infrastructure management fills the gap, ensuring the underlying architecture is as reliable and well-governed as any third-party SaaS offering.
 Then, you’ll swiftly get access to all the necessary features through a web browser, for example.

 Predictable Costs